tnagels/tradfri_dimmer/README.md

 #Appdeamon app to use Ikea Tradfri switches as dimmers
 _Based on a Gist by Claudio Bartoli_

-A lot of work still needs to be done as the code is not very nice.
+A lot of work still needs to be done as the code is not very nice, still working on it.

 ```yaml
 ---